lucianod/PMLproject/README.md

 # PMLproject
-Prediction Assignment Writeup for Practical Machine Learning Including a HTML file describing the analysis for the assignment
+Prediction Assignment Writeup for Practical Machine Learning Including the  HTML file describing the analysis for the assignment